 Used Acoustic Guitars Rock!

-Buying Guide - How to Buy Used Acoustic Guitars
+Buying Guide - How to Buy Used Acoustics

 When it comes to buying used acoustic guitars, many people change their minds and buy new.
 This is a mistake.
 A used guitar can be a superior instrument to a new guitar of the same model.
 Yet, one needs to be a savvy buyer.
-Below are the necessary criteria to consider in purchasing used acoustic guitars.
+Below are the necessary criteria to consider in purchasing a used axe.

 1. Material Guitars are primarily made of wood.
 Wood ages well and can improve the sound of a guitar over time.
 Maturity of wood adds a seasoned tone to guitars that you cannot get in new acoustic instruments.
 That wood becomes accustomed to the vibrations being sent through it by the strings.
 The result of this is a soft, warm tone that is extremely desirable by players.